The Right Hand of the Grand Master: Plot

 But though King George and his political and military problems take up most of the book, the title indicates that the hero is not the King but Konstantine Arsakidze.
 King George likes to go out hunting incognito, dressed as a poor man, with his friends.
 They hunt, they drink and they chase women.
 On one occasion one of them sees what he assumes is a goblin.
 The others see the same goblin the next day but it turns out to be a young Laz, who is both a good hunter and a good artist.
 King George is having serious doubts about Parsman at the time and he appoints Konstantine to be his chief architect.
 He does not have Parsman's skills or ability but he does build cathedrals in the Georgian style, which Parsman does not.
 However, King George is unaware that Konstantine is the foster-brother of Shorena.
 In this context, foster-brother means that they both had the same wet nurse.
 In fact, this turns out not to be true, as Konstantine was the foster-brother of Shorena's older sister but as the older sister died when very young, it is Konstantine and Shorena who grew up together.
 Problems start when King George falls in love with Shorena while, unbeknownst to him, Shorena and Konstantine start an affair.

-Gamsakhurdia tells a lively and colourful tale of treachery and military action, of religious clashes and bravery in battle.
-The plague, earthquakes, wars, rebellions and, of course, love colour this novel and never leave us bored, at the same time, giving us an insight into events in a remote region over a thousand years ago.
-It is a great read but also fascinating to see the internal politics at play, with the religious clashes, the disputes between the various groupings in the Caucasus (some of which are still prevalent to this day) and the almost permanent upheavals.
+Gamsakhurdia tells a tale of treachery and military action, of religious clashes and bravery in battle.
+The themes of plague, earthquakes, wars, rebellions, and love, are present in this novel giving insight into events in the region over a thousand years ago.